dhirajs0/EthIndia24-Bot/agentkit_whatsapp_bot/readme.md

-# WhatsApp Crypto AI Agent
+# WhatsApp Onchain AI Agent

 A WhatsApp-based AI Agent that can interact with cryptocurrency platforms using the Coinbase Developer Platform (CDP) AgentKit.